 Throughout our recipes, we do switch between listing ingredients in volume and weight.

-Therefore having very accurate scales is important, because even 1 gram can make the difference to your overall recipe.
+Therefore, having very accurate scales is important, because even 1 gram can differentiate your overall recipe.

 Beyond a good set of scales for the home crafter, your equipment does not have to be expensive.

 Before you begin, you need to have good personal hygiene and sterilisation practices in place, so ensure that you thoroughly sterilize everything with isopropyl alcohol.

 What you need

 The following information lists all the equipment you need before you learn how to make cream.